Ignition Interlock Violations MA

-Under Melanie's Law, any repeat OUI offender seeking a hardship license or full license reinstatement privileges must install an ignition interlock device into each vehicle he or she owns, leases, or operates.
+Under Melanie's Law, any repeat OUI offender seeking a hardship license or full license reinstatement privileges must install an ignition interlock device or (mounted in car brethalyzer) into each vehicle he or she owns, leases, or operates.
 The Registry of Motor Vehicles will also be requiring this device as a condition of license reinstatement for anyone who has had their license suspended for five years or more because of a breathalyzer refusal and had their license reinstated by the courts.

 An ignition interlock device is a handheld breath-alcohol monitoring device (approximately the size of a cell phone) that is electronically connected to a vehicle’s ignition.
 Before starting your vehicle, the ignition interlock device requires you to take and pass a breath test.
 It also requires you to take re-tests while you are operating the vehicle.